bibekuchiha/Project-Na-ve-Bees-Predict-Species-from-Images/README.md

-# Project-Na-ve-Bees-Predict-Species-from-Images
+# Project: Naïve Bees: Predict Species from Images
-Can a machine identify a bee as a honey bee or a bumble bee?
-These bees have different behaviors and appearances, but given the variety of backgrounds, positions, and image resolutions, it can be a challenge for machines to tell them apart.
+Can a machine distinguish between a honey bee and a bumble bee?
+Being able to identify bee species from images, while challenging, would allow researchers to more quickly and effectively collect field data.
+In this project, you will use the Python image library Pillow to load and manipulate image data, then build a model to identify honey bees and bumble bees given an image of these insects.